 The event starts at 11:00 a.m.
 Tickets are $50 per adult at the gate, $25 for children ages 9-18.
 USC students are free with a valid USC ID.

 All funds generated from ticket sales and contributions are used for scholarships, and to bring the USC Spirit of Troy, Song Girls and Spirit Leaders to the event.
 For more information, please contact 775.434.USC1 or firstname.lastname@example.org.
 Like us on Facebook at facebook.com/groups/USCNNVLT/

-The USC Northern Nevada-Lake Tahoe Chapter Board of Directors are: Fritz Battcher, alumni chapter president and partner, Holland & Hart; Brian Cassidy, president/CEO, Junk King Reno; Jeff Foster, global product manager, Shoe Inn LLC; Heidi Foster, vice president, American Wealth Management; Brian Havill, senior loan officer and sales manager, Academy Mortgage Corporation; Mary Holman, president/broker, Holman Investments LLC; Josie Martel, president, En Vogue Marketing; Justin Noin, property asset manager, McKenzie Properties; Ann Rasmussen; Ron Rowan, CFO, Clear Capital; Tim Rowe, transportation planner, Nevada Department of Transportation; Eric Scheetz, project manager, Truckee River Flood Management Authority; Lynda Siminske; Jon Tew, attorney, Robertson, Johnson, Miller & Williamson; Mark Tulman, business development representative, Nevada Association of Employers; and Chrisie Yabu, senior account director, KPS3.
+The USC Northern Nevada-Lake Tahoe Chapter Board of Directors are: Fritz Battcher, alumni chapter president and partner, Holland & Hart; Brian Cassidy, president/CEO, Junk King Reno; Bill Creekbaum, senior vice president, Morgan Stanley; Jeff Foster, global product manager, Shoe Inn LLC; Heidi Foster, vice president, American Wealth Management; Brian Havill, senior loan officer and sales manager, Academy Mortgage Corporation; Mary Holman, president/broker, Holman Investments LLC; Cory Hunt, deputy director, Nevada Governor’s Office of Economic Development, Josie Martel, president, En Vogue Marketing; Justin Noin, property asset manager, McKenzie Properties; Ann Rasmussen; Ron Rowan, CFO, Clear Capital; Eric Scheetz, project manager, Truckee River Flood Management Authority; Lynda Siminske; Jon Tew, attorney, Robertson, Johnson, Miller & Williamson; Mark Tulman, business development representative; and Chrisie Yabu, senior director, public relations, KPS3.